aschmolck/mlabwrap/README.txt

 ==============
-mlabwrap v1.0a
+mlabwrap v1.0b
 ==============

 :copyright: 2003-2007 Alexander Schmolck
-:date: 2007-01-29
+:date: 2007-02-27

 .. contents::

 Description
 -----------

-A high-level python to `matlab(tm)`_ bridge.
+A high-level python to `Matlab(tm)`_ bridge.
 Let's matlab look like a normal python library.

-.. _matlab(tm):
+.. _Matlab(tm):
    http://www.mathworks.com

 News
 ----

+**2007-02-27** version 1.0b brings python 2.5 compatibility and various small fixes (improved error handling for 7.3 etc.)

+**2007-02-02** version 1.0a3 should hopefully bring matlab 7.3 compatibility
+(I can't test this myself).

-2007-01-29: After some longer release hiatus version 1.0a brings numpy_ and 64-bit compatibility as well as improved ``setup.py``; however this is still an *alpha* version; memory violations and other nasty things may happen!
+**2007-01-29** After some longer release hiatus version 1.0a brings numpy_ and 64-bit compatibility as well as improved ``setup.py``; however this is still an *alpha version*; memory violations and other nasty things may happen!

 License
 -------